The seeds from Krishnamacharya’s and Desikachar’s teachings on Haṭha Yoga are rooted through a personal home practice by:

 With a commitment to a relationship with both aspects of Yoga practice and theory our personal skill and practice independence can truly bloom.
 Also as our personal practice evolves it impacts on our self-esteem and self confidence within other areas of our being with its many layers ranging over food, energy, mind and emotions.

+This implies that we need to innate and establish a consistent, personalised and developmental home Yoga practice rather than just relying on attending a Yoga Studio generalised, multi-level, multi-styled, teacher led, often palliative, sometimes pushy, group class seeking a Yoga experience.
 For this process to become grounded and bloom the support of a personal teacher is invaluable.
 Here time can be given to exploring your needs and develop a practice appropriate to your personal interests, current lifestyle, future potentials and ongoing and changing commitments.

-this means we need to engage with the issues that could get in the way of making time to actually put into practice what we have learnt.
+This means we need to engage with the issues that could get in the way of making time to actually put into practice what we have learnt.
 Otherwise it would be like having piano lessons and then not doing any practice between lessons, where eventually every meeting becomes as if week one with slight variations.

 “Our Yoga practice needs to become smarter than our lifestyle habits.”